 Overview of basic United States legal research.
 Originally written primarily for foreign law students, who are familiar with legal concepts but unfamiliar with U.S. legal materials, but useful also for the novice practitioner.

-From Thomson Reuters, Westlaw contains a wide range of U.S., foreign and international law primary and secondary sources.
-Accessible by password only.
+From Thomson Reuters, Westlaw Edge contains a wide range of U.S., foreign and international law primary and secondary sources.
+Accessible by username and password only.
 Passwords may be obtained by Law School students, staff and faculty.

 HeinOnline contains a wide range of primary and secondary law, including PDF files of all U.S. law reviews back to the first date of publication.

 Searchable full text, page images, and PDF versions of law journal articles from the first issue to the present, plus the Federal Register from 1936 to 1980, U.S. Supreme Court opinions from 1754 to the present, and U.S. treaties from 1776 to the present.